aimdoc-ai/mcp-chat-widget/README.md

 ### Embedding Your Widget

+You have two options for embedding your chat widget on your website:

+#### Option 1: Traditional Script Embed

-To embed a chat widget on your website, add the following code to your HTML:
+Add the following code to your HTML:

 ```html
 <script src="https://your-chatmcp-domain.com/widget.js" defer></script>